Artifact-Virtual/.github/profile/README.md

 Control is not limitation. **Control is civilization.**
 Constraint is not the absence of freedom; it is the condition for truth.

-This is not the bleeding edge.
-This is the edge that bleeds.

 ---